 PhD | Candidacy Requirement

 On the form the student must list 135 units of courses (either completed or planned, a total of 10 units of PE courses can be counted towards this).
 The form is reviewed and signed first by the student's permanent advisor.
 The advisor's signature indicates the academic adequacy of the proposed program of study.
-The form is then reviewed by the program officer to make sure that it accurately reflects the University and Departmental requirements.
+The form is then reviewed by the PhD Student Services Office to make sure that it accurately reflects the University and Departmental requirements.
 The candidacy form serves as a "contract" between the Department and the student.
 The Department acknowledges that the student is a bona fide candidate for the PhD and agrees that the program submitted by the student is sufficient to warrant granting the PhD upon completion.
 The Department may not change requirements unilaterally.
 The student may petition the Department for modification of their program.

 Candidacy expires five years from the candidacy forms date of submission, rounded to the end of the quarter.
 In special cases, the Department may extend a student's candidacy, however, is under no obligation to do so.